emre/beem_tutorials/02_Beneficiaries/02_Beneficiaries.md

 print(resp)
 ```

-This is the same example on the first tutorial except on extra ```beneficiaries```.
-It's a list of python dicts where you store account names and their reward weights. (sharing percentages.)
+This is the same example on the first tutorial except extra ```beneficiaries```.
+It's a list of python dictionaries where you store account names and their reward weights. (sharing percentages.)

 This code will give an output like that: